Khushbu696/Appointment-Booking-System/README.md

 git clone https://github.com/your-username/appointment-booking-system.git
 ```

-2. Import into IDE (Eclipse/IntelliJ)
+2. Import into IDE (Eclipse/IntelliJ) or run from the terminal

 3. Configure MySQL: